 - RHYTHMICAL PROSE.

-According to McConnachie, the Prologue will “Furnish the reader with a key to the sanctuary of this Gospel” and whet the appetite of the readers and hearers, in order to prepare them for the artistic work that is to come.
-McConnachie declares that “John is not only a great theologian, but a great artist.”
+According to McConnachie, the Prologue would “Furnish the reader with a key to the sanctuary of this Gospel” and whet the appetite of the readers and hearers, in order to prepare them for the artistic work that is to come.
+McConnachie declared that John is not only a great theologian, but a great artist.”

 In pointing out the relationships between the Prologue and Hellenic and Hellenistic traditions, some have suggested that the author deliberately used culturally familiar language and style that would have therefore captured the attention of a wide group of people.
-Barclay suggests that the use of Logos would have spoken with equal effectiveness to both Jews and Greeks.
-He further debates the common use of Memra in the Targums to mean ‘word’, and says that this would have laid the foundation for John to write of the Logos Word.
+Thus, Barclay suggested that the use of Logos would have spoken with equal effectiveness to both Jews and Greeks.
+He further debated the common use of Memra in the Targums to mean ‘word’, and says that this would have laid the foundation for John to write of the Logos Word.

 The concept of Logos may be partly rooted in a deliberate contrast by John between pagan heroes who were seen as half-divine and half-human, and the Logos who is fully divine and fully human.
-Arguments abound over whether the Logos is central to John’s Christology and, because Logos as a title is only found in the Prologue, what relation the Prologue has to the rest of the book.
+Arguments continue to abound over whether the Logos is central to John’s Christology, and, because Logos as a title is only found in the Prologue, what relation the Prologue has to the rest of the book.